-I have zero tolerance for inappropriate and/or disrespectful behaviors, language and/or profanity in class, during my office hours or in email-communication.
-Students who engage in such behaviors will be removed from the class room or dropped from the class, depending on the circumstances.
+I have zero tolerance for inappropriate and/or disrespectful behaviors, language and/or profanity in class, during my office hours or in email-communications.
+Students who engage in such behaviors will be asked to leave the class and will not be allowed to be back until they obtain permission from the Dean or the Department Chair.
 I will also remove any individual from the lectures/ discussions and/or the course who is deemed by me and/or others to be disrupting the educational process.
 In serious circumstances, students might be referred to the appropriate LSC offices which could result in disciplinary actions or dismissal from the college.
-This is a fast-paced course and there are a lot of material to cover.
-Hence, the class is primarily lecture-oriented and I will spend most of class time to lecture on the important concepts, important problem solving techniques and examples.
-If you have homework questions, policy questions, questions on previous material, or questions on the prerequisite material for this class, come to my office during my office hours and I will be happy to answer them.
-On the other hand, I welcome and encourage you to answer the questions and exercises that I pose during my lecture.